kjubik/kjubik/README.md

 **Hey!
 How's it going? ● Cześć!
 Co tam słychać? ● Salut ! Ça roule ?**

-Web developer with two years of industry experience.
+Junior web developer with two years of industry experience.
 Most productive in roles that value deep problem-solving, confident presenting, and decision-making autonomy.

 Currently pursuing my Master's degree in Computer Science with a specialization in Artificial Intelligence.
 Researching adaptive feedback strategies in RAG systems that adjust based on a student's progress.
 Always looking to learn and grow.

 ### Latest project
-**[KinetIQ](https://github.com/kjubik/KinetIQ)** - Angular + FastAPI web app for visualizing athlete performance data.
+**[KinetIQ](https://github.com/kjubik/KinetIQ)** &mdash; Angular + FastAPI web app for visualizing athlete performance data.
 Built for [JustWin](https://justwin.pl/).

 ---